loading...

 If it says the word "Increased" instead of "Decreased" under the name of the exercise, and the graph is sloping upward, you are making gains!

-Why Is It Helpful to Train in a Variety of Rep Ranges?
+Why Can It Be Helpful to Train in a Variety of Rep Ranges?

 Your muscles have both fast-twitch fibers and slow-twitch fibers which respond optimally to different types of resistance training.
 Your fast-twitch muscle fibers respond best to lifting heavier weights for fewer reps and your slow-twitch muscle fibers respond best to lifting lighter weights for higher reps.

 The catch is that each muscle has both types of fibers, in different proportions that depend on the muscle, on your past athletic experience, and on your genetics.
 In addition, muscles can grow due to something called myofibril recruitment (which comes primarily from lower reps) and something called sarcoplasmic hypertrophy (which comes primarily from higher reps).
-Anyway, the basic takeaway is that to activate as much of the muscle as possible, it is important to take it through a variety of rep ranges.
+To activate as much of the muscle as possible, it can help to take it through a variety of rep ranges.

 Can This Help Me Reach a Specific Goal?

-5. Continue selecting sets, writing them down, and clicking 'Save' until your goal set appears.
+4. Continue selecting Sets, and writing them down, until your goal Set appears.

 For example, let's say that you had a short-term goal to increase your Bench Press by 10 pounds (from 200 for 6 reps to 210 for 6 reps).
-The app would show you the path through each of the eight sets between now and reaching your goal (approximately 3 workouts from now).
-That path happens to go through each of the sets from the Bench Press Workout Quiz above (colors have been added to remind you of the sets), and continues on to your goal:
+The app would show you the path through each of the eight Sets between now and reaching your goal.
+That path happens to go through each of the Sets from the Bench Press Workout Quiz above (colors have been added to remind you of those sets from the Quiz).
+Each step is sensible, safe and realistic... all the way to your your goal!

 • 200 x 6 (option A)